sap-tutorials/btp-dev-guidance/tutorials/deploy-to-cf/deploy-to-cf.md

     > You can find the API endpoint in the **Overview** section of your subaccount in the SAP BTP cockpit.

-3. Run the following command to deploy the generated archive to the SAP BTP, Cloud Foundry runtime:
+3. Run the following command to deploy your application to the SAP BTP, Cloud Foundry runtime:

     ```bash
     cds up